 Also, domestic companies from the country where the products were being dumped may slowly stand up to the challenge.
 They may find ways to counter the pricing policy of the dumping company and match the prices.
-This may lead to the loss-making proposition for the dumping company due to low volumes.
+This may lead to a loss-making proposition for the dumping company due to low volumes.
 And this may eventually lead to the exit of the dumping company from that country.
-Furthermore, there is a chance that a competitor emerges for the dumping company from its own country itself.
+Furthermore, there is a chance that a competitor will emerge for the dumping company from its own country itself.
 It may result in a bitter price war between the two companies in order to capture the foreign markets.
 The end result would be a loss for the dumping company.

 Disruption of local competition

 Persistent form of dumping often results in disruption of local competition in the foreign countries, which is not the case in temporary forms of dumping such as sporadic dumping.
 Aggressive selling of goods at rock-bottom prices leads to the destruction of small companies and producers.
-They are forced to close down their businesses because they are unable to match the prices and consumers no longer buy their products.
+They are forced to close down their businesses because they are unable to match the prices, and consumers no longer buy their products.
 Thus, such dumping can have devastating effects on the lives and livelihood of thousands of people who are associated directly or indirectly with those products and product lines in that country.